 Sabbatical Trip Log: Sept 2022 – Sept 2023.
-I’m visiting collaborators, mostly Africa.
-Follow my activities.
+I visited collaborators, mostly Africa.
+Please see this Project Summary.
+Past research in Direct DC Solar Power.

 Research with Pete Schwartz, Cal Poly Physics, Resume / CV